Grooming gangs scandal: 2020 Home Office report

-In December 2020, the Home Office published the report Group-based Child Sexual Exploitation: Characteristics of Offending co-written by an "external-reference group" of members of academia, law enforcement, victim advocates and parliament workers.
-It concluded that most offenders were White, with some studies showing Black and Asian offenders proportionally over-represented.
-It added that a large amount high-profile cases involved perpetrators of South Asian origin, but that there was a general lack of data to make a definite conclusion for over-representation in all cases of group-based sexual abuse.
-The report also stated that external reference group "did not reach consensus around how the evidence should be presented, particularly with regard to cultural and community contexts."
+In December 2020, the Home Office published the report Group-based Child Sexual Exploitation: Characteristics of Offending, co-written by an external-reference group of members of academia, law enforcement, victim advocates and parliament workers.
+It concluded that most offenders were white, with some studies showing black and Asian offenders proportionally over-represented.
+It added that a large amount of high-profile cases involved perpetrators of South Asian origin, but that there was a general lack of data to make a definite conclusion for over-representation in all cases of group-based sexual abuse.
+The report also stated that the external reference group "did not reach consensus around how the evidence should be presented, particularly with regard to cultural and community contexts."
 The British government released the report, originally due two years earlier, after a petition by The Independent garnering over 130,000 signatures.

-2020–2024

-In 2023, then Prime Minister Rishi Sunak stated that victims had been failed due to political correctness.
-That same year, he established a grooming gangs taskforce to target this specific issue.
-In 2023, then Home Secretary Suella Braverman said in an opinion piece that "grooming gang" members in the United Kingdom were "groups of men, almost all British-Pakistani, who hold cultural attitudes completely incompatible with British values".
-In response, the Independent Press Standards Organisation issued a correction stating that Braverman's article was "misleading", since it did not make it explicit that she was talking about the Rotherham, Rochdale and Telford child sexual abuse scandals in particular.
-Many experts and organisations called on her to withdraw her comments, saying she was amplifying far-right ideologies and making it harder to address the issue.
-The National Society for the Prevention of Cruelty to Children (NSPCC) said that by focusing primarily on South Asian men, Braverman was fuelling "misinformation, racism and division".
-The charity said that "a singular focus on groups of male abusers of British-Pakistani origin draws attention away from so many other sources of harm".